wisnupramoedya/kij-assignment-2/readme.md

 ./venv/Scripts/activate
 ```

 2. Before running the program, if you don't have any pair key, run generator pair key.
+Key also can be generated from GUI
 ```shell
 python services/generate.py
 ```